edk0/spy/doc/api/spy.decorators.rst

    As :func:`focus`, except that the result is returned as-is, rather than spliced into a copy of the input.
 The portion of the input that was not magnified is thus discarded.

+   Magnifying with a lens that has multiple foci will simply use the first one.
+   Further work on this area is aspired to.

 Literal decorators